Arthur042l/EggSpread-time-reserver/README.md

   - login with Google to open admin platform for background settings...

 Minor:
-- V Today tag
-- show who free data on each day boxes
-  - V when not enough space, show +[count] counter of extra member except members shown on calendar, show +2 or higher, only +1 if no space
-  -   (with simple indicator, circle user icon with first letter, at most one line) (mobile)
-  - V (show full name, rounded rectangle, at most two line)(click to show detail view of the day) (desktop)
-- detail view for each day on the matches chart for free members.
-  - V (only desktop) show the detail view on click on the users icon/indicator.
 - modify: more unify indicator and design of date boxes
 - All free depend on joined in and expect no. of member
 - random color for profile picture(easier identification